-We have produced in-depth materials critiquing and rebutting dispensationalism, hyperpreterism, the framework hypothesis, paedocommunion, exclusive psalmody, charismatic phenomena, annihilationism, and other popular views.
+I have produced in-depth materials critiquing and rebutting dispensationalism, Hyper-preterism, the framework hypothesis, paedocommunion, exclusive psalmody, annihilationism, and other popular views.

-Because of our interest in promoting the Christian worldview, we also offer a Christian writing correspondence course: "Righteous Writing."
+Because of my interest in promoting the Christian worldview, I also offer a Christian writing correspondence course: "Righteous Writing."
 This course is designed to train you in reading techniques, research method, improving writing style, securing a publisher, and techniques of book promotion.
 Writing well can be an important means of promoting the faith in the marketplace of ideas.

-Dr. Gentry, is a graduate of Tennessee Temple University (B.A., cum laude), Reformed Theological Seminary (M. Div.), Whitefield Theological Seminary (Th.
+I am a graduate of Tennessee Temple University (B.A., cum laude), Reformed Theological Seminary (M. Div.), Whitefield Theological Seminary (Th.
 M.; Th.
 D., summa cum laude).
-He also attended Grace Theological Seminary for two years, while a dispensationalist.
+I also attended Grace Theological Seminary for two years, while a dispensationalist.

-He is the Executive Director of GoodBirth Ministries, a non-profit religious educational ministry committed to sponsoring, subsidizing, and advancing serious Christian scholarship and education.
+I am the Director of GoodBirth Ministries, a non-profit religious educational ministry committed to sponsoring, subsidizing, and advancing serious Christian scholarship and education.
 For more information on his conference and research ministry please see the GoodBirth Ministries website.
 You will also find some helpful eschatological questions answered under the page titled "Questions & Answers."

-He is a contributor to three eschatological debate books: C. Marvin Pate, ed., Four Views of the Book of Revelation (Zondervan); Darrell L. Bock, ed., Three Views of the End of History (Zondervan); and Thomas D. Ice and Kenneth L. Gentry, Jr., The Great Tribulation: Past or Future?
+I am a contributor to three eschatological debate books, two from Zondervan and one by Kregel: C. Marvin Pate, ed., Four Views of the Book of Revelation (Zondervan); Darrell L. Bock, ed., Three Views of the End of History (Zondervan); and Thomas D. Ice and Kenneth L. Gentry, Jr., The Great Tribulation: Past or Future?
 (Kregel).
 He has contributed a chapter to Keith L. Mathison, ed., When Shall These Things Be?
 A Reformed Response to Hyper-Preterism (P & R).

-He also has published other books on a variety of subjects, including creation (Yea, Hath God Said: The Framework Hypothesis / Six Day Creation Debate), abortion (The Christian Case Against Abortion), the Christian view of wine drinking (God Gave Wine), charismatic phenomena (The Charismatic Gift of Prophecy), salvation (Lord of the Saved: Getting to the Heart of the Lordship Debate), biblical law (God's Law Made Easy; and Covenantal Theonomy), predestination (Predestination Made Easy), as well as a composite work on a variety of subjects important to Presbyterians (Nourishment from the Word: Studies in Reformed Theology).
+I have also published other books on a variety of subjects, including creation (As It Is Written: The Genesis Account: Literal or Literary?), abortion (The Christian Case Against Abortion), the Christian view of wine drinking (God Gave Wine), salvation (Lord of the Saved: Getting to the Heart of the Lordship Debate), biblical law (God's Law Made Easy; and Covenantal Theonomy), predestination (Predestination Made Easy), as well as a composite work on a variety of subjects important to Presbyterians (Nourishment from the Word: Studies in Reformed Theology).

-He lectures widely, having been a featured speaker in over eighty conferences throughout America, in the Caribbean, and Australia.
-Though he cannot accept all invitations due to his busy schedule, he is always glad to consider invitations.
-He may be contacted at: KennethGentry@cs.com.
+I lecture widely, having been a featured speaker in over 100 conferences throughout America, in the Caribbean, and Australia.
+I am available for conference engagements on a wide range of subjecs.
+I may be contacted at: KennethGentry@cs.com.

-For more information on various ministries by Dr. Gentry, he may be contacted by e-mail at: email@example.com
+For more information on my various ministries, I may be contacted by e-mail at: email@example.com